Trooping the Colour: Foot Guards, including Escort to the Colour (No. 1 Guard)

 Nos.
-1–6 Guards – six companies of Foot Guards, each comprising 3 officers and 71 other ranks - line two sides of the perimeter of Horse Guards Parade in an extended "L" shape.
+1–6 Guards – six companies of Foot Guards, each comprising 3 officers and 71 other ranks – line two sides of the perimeter of Horse Guards Parade in an extended "L" shape.
 This recalls the defensive formation known as the "hollow square."

 All six companies are collectively commanded as "Guards..." and individually by company number, e.g., "No. 3 Guard..."
 Up to eight Guards have taken part, the number varying over the years.
 The most Guards ever seen on parade was 11, as seen on the 1919 parade held in Hyde Park.

 The battalion trooping its colour in any given year is No. 1 Guard.
 During the parade, they are referred to as 'Escort FOR the Colour' (and, once they have collected their colour during the ceremony, as 'Escort TO the Colour').
 At the outset, the colour is held by the Colour Party – a colour sergeant and two other guardsmen of No. 1 Guard, standing well-spaced on the northern side of Horse Guards Parade.
 Once obtained by the Regimental Sergeant Major of No. 1 Guard, the colour is borne through the ranks of Nos.
 2–6 Guards by an Ensign of No. 1 Guard.

 Mounted troops and Sovereign's Escort

-Lining the edge of St. James's Park are the Household Cavalry Mounted Regiment – the Life Guards and the Blues and Royals – as well as the King's Troop, Royal Horse Artillery.
+Lining the edge of St. James's Park are the King's Troop, Royal Horse Artillery and the Household Cavalry Mounted Regiment – the Life Guards and the Blues and Royals.

 In the Royal Procession, the Household Cavalry are termed "Sovereign's Escort".
-Two divisions ride before the King mounted on horseback and two behind, and the Life Guards and Blues and Royals alternate these positions each year.
+Two divisions ride before the King mounted on horseback and two behind, and the Life Guards and the Blues and Royals alternate these positions each year.